Price Impact

 Understand Your Costs

-Price impact is unavoidable cost of trading in liquidity-constrained markets.
+Price impact is an unavoidable cost of trading in liquidity-constrained markets.
 Understanding impact helps traders minimize costs and make better trading decisions.
 If you're interested in trading, market microstructure, or protocol design, explore DeFi trading careers at DEXs, trading firms, and protocol teams.
 These roles focus on building better execution infrastructure.

 Find Price Impact Jobs